janpfeifer/goshot/README.md

 #### Assigning to shortcut key (hotkey)

 In Windows 10 a *shortcut key* can be easily assigned to a "shortcut file" **in the Desktop**.
-Elsewhere, it doesn't seem to work ... despite Windows allowing to set the shortcut, not sure what was the logic the engineers had in their mind here.
+Elsewhere, it doesn't seem to work.

 Right-click on the desktop, create a shortcut and point it to where you installed your GoShot `.exe` file.
 Then right-click on the "shortcut file", in the Desktop, and assign a "shortcut key", which can